Drilling and Well Engineering

 PgCert | PgDip | MSc

-Delivered from the oil capital of Europe, you will benefit from academics teaching on this course, who have a wealth of industry experience, which you will learn from whether you choose to study on-campus or via online distance learning.
-The course benefits from several industrial visits and state of the art drilling simulators.
-Typical students on this course include those working in areas such as oil and gas, energy, national oil companies, engineering firms and project service companies, and graduates have gone on to related work across the globe.
+Delivered from the oil capital of Europe, you will benefit from academics teaching on this course, who have a wealth of industry experience, which you will learn from whether you choose to study on-campus or online.
+The course benefits from several industrial visits and state-of-the-art drilling simulators.
+Typical students on this course include recently qualified graduates and those working in areas such as oil and gas, energy, national oil companies, engineering firms and project service companies, and graduates have gone on to related work across the globe.

 In Stage 1, you will study topics such as Subsurface, Wells, Facilities, and Business Essentials.
 On completion, you could exit this stage with a Pg Cert in Oil & Gas Engineering.